 With a clear definition of why you do what you do, choosing an awesome name will be easier.
 As with other business task, the naming process requires clear objectives.
 Does your name reflect this?

 Make it easy for your customers.
 Häagen-Dazs is great ice cream.
 But the name?
 Sure, they are well known today, but they have been at it since 1960.
 What will your product or service do for your client?
 What problem do you solve?
 Settle on a name that says that.

 3. Create a list.

 Throw everything out there.
 Made up words, real words, and word combinations too.
-A thesaurus and dictionary should be on your desk until you get this task done.
+A thesaurus and dictionary should be on your desk until you get this project completed.

 Spice it up with the use of descriptive words.
 The goal here is to get your mind thinking outside of the box.
 You’re starting with a big lump of clay.